mmartins23/todo-list-react/README.md

 ## Features

-The main features of this meme generator project include:
+The main features of this todo project include:

 * Add new todos to the list
 * Mark todos as completed or incomplete